oracle/node-oracledb/doc/api.md

 readonly Number connectionsOpen
 ```

-The number of currently open connections in the underlying connection
+The current number of connections in the pool that are connected through to the
+database.
+This number is the sum of connections in use by the application, and
-pool.
+connections idle in the pool.

+It may be less than `poolMin` if connections have been dropped, for example
+with `await connection.close({drop: true})`, or if network problems have caused
+connections to become unusable.

 #### <a name="proppoolenablestatistics"></a> 8.1.3 `pool.enableStatistics`